frconor-ebook/meditations/_posts/2025-06-02-the-gift-of-counsel.md

 Ultimately, that hopefully will make a big difference in whether or not they will get into heaven.
 That\'s what it\'s all about.

-The Book of Wisdom says, "The deliberations of mortals are timid, and unsure are our plans" (Wisd.
+The Book of Wisdom says, "The deliberations of mortals are timid, and unsure are our plans" (Wis.
 9:14).

 Many people don\'t know where they\'ve come from, where they\'re going, what life is all about.
 Many people are a bit lost.
 They follow the first leader that comes along.

-The gift of counsel can act like a new breath in the conscience, suggesting to it what is illicit, what is right, what is becoming, what is more fitting for the soul.
+The gift of counsel can act like a new breath in the conscience, suggesting to it what is licit, what is right, what is becoming, what is more fitting for the soul.

 Recently, somebody came to me with a medical moral problem, a difficult one.

-A young family faced two handicapped children and of course the obvious question---do we have more children?
+A young family is faced with two handicapped children, and of course the obvious question: Do we have more children?
 Do we not have more children?

 The only thing you can say to people in those moments, and very strong and very clear, is don\'t do anything that is wrong.
 In ten years' time, you can regret it enormously.
 You can make the biggest mistake of your life.
 We have to go before God as He made us.